josafathpelayo/PyBer_Analysis/README.md

 # PyBer_Analysis

-##Overview
+## Overview
 The purpose of this analysis is to create a summary DataFrame of the ride-sharing data by city type: urban, suburban, or rural.
 In doing so,the knowledge of Pandas will be applied to create the DataFrames, and Maptplotlib will also be implemented to visualize the analysis.
-The main files used for this analysis is ìride_data.csv" andìcity_data.csvî.
+The main files used for this analysis is ‚Äúride_data.csv" and‚Äúcity_data.csv‚Äù.
 Our results will display the ride-sharing summary DataFrame by city type and a multiple-line chart of total fares for each city type.

-##Results
+## Results
 Reference this chart for results [Result_Chart]() -Total rides for city type:
 	-Rural had 125 rides per city